Barbara Ehrenreich thinks it might be. We wonder if she's right.

 If so, then we suggest you steer clear of Barbara Ehrenreich's new book, Bright-Sided: How The Relentless Promotion of Positive Thinking Has Undermined America.
-In it, she argues that our national obsession with positive thinking might actually be making us stupider and, worse, sadder.
+In it, she argues that our national obsession with positive thinking might actually be making us stupider, and perhaps worse, sadder.
 Depressed: Forget Pills.
 Try Sex?

 We know what you're thinking, Andrew Weil adherents: How can there be anything wrong with positivity, even if it is manufactured, packaged, and marketed in 5-CD sets and Learning Annex seminars?
 Isn't positivity better than negativity any day of the week regardless of how it permeates into our lives?
 The Secret To A Happy Marriage?

-Manufactured positivity—because it is so internal, so intently focused on realigning one's thinking—places a greater value on attitude than on action.
+At the same time, manufactured positivity — because it is so internal, so intently focused on realligning one's thinking — places a greater value on attitude than on action.
 In turn, rather than leave your cheating, abusive husband, you might feel more inclined to change what energy you're putting out into the universe.